hashicorp/design-system/website/docs/components/side-nav/partials/guidelines/guidelines.md

 ### Collapsed reflow

 The collapse functionality of the SideNav gives control to the end-user to unlock more horizontal space in the main page.
-Thus, the main page content should reflow to occupy this space if the SideNav is in it's collapsed state.
+Thus, the main page content should reflow to occupy this space if the SideNav is in its collapsed state.

 This is handled out of the box by the HDS [AppFrame](/components/app-frame) component, but may need to be accounted for in custom implementations of the component.